The Tenants tab appears only if you have enabled multi-tenant mode.

-Allow Tenants to use Primary Tenant's Trend Micro Control Manager and Deep Discovery Analyzer Server settings: Enables the primary tenant to share their Connected Threat Defense settings with tenants.
+- Allow Tenants to use Primary Tenant's Trend Micro Apex Central and Deep Discovery Analyzer Server settings: Enables the primary tenant to share their Connected Threat Defense settings with tenants.
 For details, see Detect emerging threats using Connected Threat Defense.

 - Allow Tenants to use the Relays in my "Default Relay Group": gives tenants automatic access to relays setup in the primary tenant.
 This saves tenants from having to setup dedicated Relays for Security Updates.

-Tenants can reject the usage of "shared" relays by going to the Updates tab on the Administration > System Settings page and deselecting the Use the Primary Tenant Relay Group as my Default Relay Group (for unassigned Relays) option.
-If tenants deselect this setting they must set up dedicated Relays for themselves.When relays are shared, it is the responsibility of the primary tenant to keep the relays up to date.
-This usually involves creating Download Security Update Scheduled Tasks for all relays at a regular intervals.
+Tenants can reject the usage of "shared" relays by going to the Updates tab on the Administration > System Settings and deselecting Use the Primary Tenant Relay Group as my Default Relay Group (for unassigned Relays).
+Then they must set up relays for themselves.When relays are shared, the primary tenant must keep the relays up-to-date.
+To ensure this, you can create Download Security Update scheduled tasks for all relays at a regular intervals.

 - Enable the automatic download of Security Updates on new Tenants: As soon as you create a new tenant account, it will check for and download the latest available security updates.

 - Lock and hide the following options (all Tenants will use the Primary Tenant's configurations):